contextgeneric/cgp-patterns/content/associated-types.md

 # }
 ```

-We first define `CanValidateAuthToken`, which would be used as the main API for validating an
-auth token.
-In order to help implementing the validator, we also define
-`CanFetchAuthTokenExpiry` used for fetching the expiry time of an auth token, if the token is valid.
-Finally, we also define `HasCurrentTime` which is used for fetching the current time.
+In this example, we first define the `CanValidateAuthToken` trait, which serves as the primary API for validating authentication tokens.
+To facilitate the implementation of the validator, we also define the `CanFetchAuthTokenExpiry` trait, which is responsible for fetching the expiration time of an authentication token — assuming the token is valid.
+Finally, the `HasCurrentTime` trait is introduced to retrieve the current time.

-We then define a context-generic provider `ValidateTokenIsNotExpired`, which validates auth tokens
-by fetching the token's expiry time and the current time, and ensure that the token's expiry time
+Next, we define a context-generic provider, `ValidateTokenIsNotExpired`, which validates authentication tokens by comparing their expiration time with the current time.
+The provider fetches both the token’s expiration time and the current time, and ensure that the token is still valid.
+Additionally, we define another context-generic provider, `GetSystemTimestamp`, which retrieves the current time using `std::time::SystemTime::now()`.
-does not exceed the current time.
-We also define a context-generic provider `GetSystemTimestamp`,
-which gets the current time using `std::time::System::now()`.

-For the purpose of this demo, we also define a concrete context `MockApp`, which contains a
-`auth_tokens_store` field with mocked collection of auth tokens with respective expiry time
-stored in a `BTreeMap`.
-We then implement a context-specific provider of `AuthTokenExpiryFetcher` for `MockApp`,
-which reads from the mocked `auth_tokens_store`.
-We also define a check trait `CanUseMockApp`, to check that `MockApp` correctly implements
-`CanValidateAuthToken` with the wiring provided.
+For this demonstration, we introduce a concrete context, `MockApp`, which includes an `auth_tokens_store` field.
+This store is a mocked collection of authentication tokens with their respective expiration times, stored in a `BTreeMap`.
+We also implement the `AuthTokenExpiryFetcher` trait specifically for the `MockApp` context, which retrieves expiration times from the mocked `auth_tokens_store`.
+Lastly, we define the `CanUseMockApp` trait, ensuring that `MockApp` properly implements the `CanValidateAuthToken` trait through the provided wiring.

 ## Abstract Types

-The naive example above makes use of basic CGP techniques to implement a reusable provider
-`ValidateTokenIsNotExpired`, which can be used with different concrete contexts.
-However, we can see that the method signatures are tied to specific types.
-In particular, we used `String` to represent the auth token, and `u64` to
-represent the unix timestamp in milliseconds.
+The previous example demonstrates basic CGP techniques for implementing a reusable provider, `ValidateTokenIsNotExpired`, which can work with different concrete contexts.
+However, the method signatures are tied to specific types.
+For instance, we use `String` to represent the authentication token and `u64` to represent the Unix timestamp in milliseconds.

-Common wisdom tells us that we should use distinct types to distinguish values
-from specific domains, so that we do not accidentally mix up values from different
-domains.
-A common approach in Rust is to make use of the _newtype pattern_ to
+Common practice suggests that we should use distinct types to differentiate values from different domains, reducing the chance of mixing them up.
+A common approach in Rust is to use the _newtype pattern_ to define wrapper types, like so:
-define wrapper types such as follows:

 ```rust
 pub struct AuthToken {